micmejia/bible-dump/NKJV/Ezekiel/Ezek 18.md

 But if a man is just And does what is lawful and right;

 ###### 6
-If he has not eaten [^a]on the mountains, Nor lifted up his eyes to the idols of the house of Israel, Nor defiled his neighbor's wife, Nor approached a woman during her impurity;
+If he has not eaten on the mountains, Nor lifted up his eyes to the idols of the house of Israel, Nor defiled his neighbor's wife, Nor approached a woman during her impurity;

 ###### 7
 If he has not oppressed anyone, _But_ has restored to the debtor his pledge; Has robbed no one by violence, _But_ has given his bread to the hungry And covered the naked with clothing;

 ###### 8
-If he has not [^b]exacted usury Nor taken any increase, _But_ has withdrawn his hand from iniquity _And_ executed true [^c]judgment between man and man;
+If he has not exacted usury Nor taken any increase, _But_ has withdrawn his hand from iniquity _And_ executed true judgment between man and man;

 ###### 9
 _If_ he has walked in My statutes And kept My judgments faithfully-- He _is_ just; He shall surely live!"
 Says the Lord God.